digikin/swarm-tick-stack-demo/README.md

   username = "kapacitor"
   global = false
 ```
 For testing puropose I configured somthing I know will alert.
-Chronograf brings the query into view with a faded alert line so you can see the threshold on where it will trigget the webhook.
+Chronograf brings the query into view with a faded alert line so you can see the threshold on where it will trigger the webhook.
 You can see in the picuture I set it for cpu_usage_idle > 98% and the faded green bar across the graph to visualise if an alert will be hit.
 ![Configure Alert UI](./assets/images/configure-alert.png)
 ![Alert Handlers UI](./assets/images/alert-handlers.png)